Work that creates Wonder: the beautiful Aeolian in progress

-Curves drawn in the ceiling by of the curtains of glass are taken from drawings which study how waves break, and 100 threads extend down, following these lines which curl around the ceiling.
-Glass pieces are suspended from the threads arranged in repeated oscillations.
+Curves drawn in the ceiling by the curtains of glass are taken from drawings that study how waves break, and 100 threads extend down, following these lines which curl around the ceiling.
+Glass pieces are suspended from the threads and arranged in repeated oscillations.
 The work can be viewed from a distance when outside the restaurant and when inside, it takes full advantage of the high ceiling.
 As a viewer moves around the restaurant the work is constantly changing and is observed as multiple, transparent layers.
-Each of the glass forms are different and the outline is influenced by drawings of the breaking waves on the beach below.
+Each of the glass forms is different and the outline is influenced by drawings of the breaking waves on the beach below.

 Previously, the suspended works that we have made have been larger in scale (most recently, Vortex in a 10m high atrium space in The STEAM Hub at Talbot Heath in 2019,) and the project is a refreshing change to the way I usually work.
 I particularly enjoyed feeling as if I was drawing in air with glass, rather than creating a form to which I added glass.

 Roots is still undergoing refurbishment, so the photos are of work in progress.

 141 Belle Vue Road

 Almuth Tebbenhoff Amy Stephens Laura Ford Barbara Beyer Lizzie Sykes Mark Richards Nicola...

 Walking the St Michaels Way, for the upcoming Tremenheere Sculpture Park exhibition

 Published December 2022 Following on from Together We Rise at Chichester Cathedral, a group of sculptors,...